The Formula Doctors Have Used for 200 Years

 - Add seven days: October 8

-Your estimated due date would be October 8.
+Your estimated due date?
+October 8.

-How Accurate Are Due Dates?
+How Accurate Is Your Due Date, Really?

-- 37-38 weeks: Early term (healthy but slightly early)
+- 37-38 weeks: Early term (healthy but a bit ahead of schedule)

-- 39-40 weeks: Full term (ideal)
+- 39-40 weeks: Full term (the sweet spot)

 - 41 weeks: Late term